iblacksand/SimpleDiveMeets/README.md

 # Simple Dive Meets

 This is going to be a tool to run basic dive meets, where a very complex program isn't needed.
+It is not very functional at the moment.

+## Features

+[x] Dive Search
+[ ] User page where you can edit the list of dives
+[ ] import google forms results for sign-ups
+[ ] Sequential Dive Meet Runner
+[ ] Sheet Editor
+[ ] Announcer Script Maker
+[ ] Dive Sheet Maker

 ## Installation